 WomensLaw.org strongly recommends that you get help from an organization in your area if you are dealing with an issue of gun laws.
 To find an agency, please go to the WV Where to Find Help page.

-No. Under Federal law, if your abuser has been convicted of a felony or a domestic violence misdemeanor, s/he cannot have or buy a gun.* If you're not sure if your abuser has been convicted of a domestic violence misdemeanor, see What crimes are considered domestic violence misdemeanors?
+No. Under federal law, if the abuser has been convicted of a felony or a domestic violence misdemeanor, s/he cannot have or buy a gun.* If you're not sure if the abuser has been convicted of a domestic violence misdemeanor, see What crimes are considered domestic violence misdemeanors?

 Was committed by:

 Note: The crime does not have to specifically mention "domestic violence" in order for it to be considered a domestic violence misdemeanor, and for the federal firearm law to apply.** The relationship that the victim has with the offender is what determines whether or not the misdemeanor is a "domestic violence" misdemeanor.***

 For example: If Bob is convicted of a misdemeanor assault against his wife, he may no longer have or buy a gun.
 If Bob is convicted of a misdemeanor assault against his neighbor, he may still be able to have or buy a gun.

 If you're not sure if a certain crime counts as a domestic violence misdemeanor, you can contact the National Center on Protection Orders and Full Faith & Credit at 1-800-903-3011, ext.
 2